billytcl/calico/README.md

 # calico
 ## Iterative clustering assisted by coarse graining

+Calico clusters ddPCR data automatically by boosting signals of positive droplet partitions.
+No hand drawing of boundaries!

 ### Installation

 Calico is designed to be run as a standalone script.
 It does however require some third-party libraries from CRAN.
 To install them, just run calico by typing in the command prompt: